datalad-handbook/book/docs/usecases/supervision.rst

 Megan proudly presents the results of her analysis and leaves with many good experiences and lots of new knowledge.
 Her supervisor is happy about the progress done on the project, and the dataset is a standalone "lab-notebook" that anyone can later use as a detailed log to make sense of what was done.
-As an ongoing collaboration, Megan, the Post-doc, and her supervisor write up a paper on the analysis and use the analysis dataset as a subdataset in this project.
+As an ongoing collaboration, Megan, the postdoc, and her supervisor write up a paper on the analysis and use the analysis dataset as a subdataset in this project.